Noamit/Whatsapp_Clone_Project/README.md

 NTM Application
-חלק ראשון בפרוייקט מתגלגל של בניית Whats App Clone.

-תיאור:

-כאשר מפעילים את האפליקציה נפתח עמוד ה - Login, מעמוד זה ניתן לעבור למסך ההרשמה(עמוד ה - register) במידה ואינכם רשומים לאפליקציה.
-לאחר הרשמה מוצלחת תועברו לעמוד ה - Login כדי להתחבר עם המשתמש החדש שלכם.

-עם ההתחברות תפתח האפליקציה, ריקה מתוכן, כעת על ידי לחיצה על כפתור הוספת הצאט, שנמצא ליד התמונת פרופיל שלכם, ניתן לצרף צאטים עם אנשים שרשומים לאפליקציה.
-ישנו משתמש רשום ב- Hard-Coded עם הפרטים:
+The first part of a rolling project of building Whats App Clone.

+description:

+When you launch the app, the Login page opens, from that page you can go to the sign-up screen(register page) if you are not registered to the app.
+After successful registration, you'll be taken to the Login page to connect with your new user.

+Upon login, the app will open, empty of content, now by clicking the Add Chat button, which can be found Next to your profile picture, you can attach chats with people who sign up for the app.
--שם משתמש: bob, סיסמה: bob1, שם תצוגה: bob bobby.
+There is a registered hard-coded user with the details: Username: bob, password: bob1, display name: bob bobby.
-למשתמש זה ישנם חמישה צאטים פתוחים עם סוגים שונים של הודעות טקסט ביניהם שהוכנסו גם כן ב - Hard-Coded.
-ניתן להכנס לשאר המשתמשים, להם אין שיחות כלל במשתמש אך כמובן שניתן להוסיף צאט חדש עם אחד המשתמשים הרשומים ולשלוח הודעות.
-המשתמשים הם:
-משתמשים רשומים כ - Hard-Coded:
+This user has five open chats with different types of text messages between them that were also inserted in Hard-Coded.
+You can sign in to the other users, who have no chats at all in the user but of course you can add a new chat with one of the registered users and send messages.
+The users are:
+Users that created as Hard-Coded:
-1. שם משתמש - noamit, סיסמא - noa1, שם תצוגה - noa amit.
+1. Username - noamit, password - noa1, display name - noa amit.
-2. שם משתמש - tomerk, סיסמא - tomer1, שם תצוגה - Tomer Hadar.
+2. Username - tomerk, password - tomer1, display name - Tomer Hadar.
-3. שם משתמש - mommy, סיסמא - mommy1, שם תצוגה - best mommy.
+3. Username - mommy, password - mommy1, display name - best mommy.
-4. שם משתמש - daddy, סיסמא - daddy1, שם תצוגה - best daddy.
+4. Username - daddy, password - daddy1, display name - best daddy.
-5. שם משתמש - sister, סיסמא - sister1, שם תצוגה - my sister.
+5. Username - sister, password - sister1, display name - my sister.

-כמובן שגם תוכלו להירשם עם כמה משתמשים שונים שתרצו ולפתוח צאטים איתם ולא רק עם המשתמשים שרשומים כ - Hard-Coded.

-על ידי רשימת ה - username של משתמש שכבר רשום ניתן לפתוח עימו צאט חדש.

-בעת כניסה לצאט כלשהו, ניתן גם לשלוח הודעות חדשות ומסוגים שונים, בעת שליחת הקלטה/תמונה/וידאו ישנה הסתכלות מודקמת על התוכן אותו תרצו לשלוח, בכך ניתן לראות לפני שליחה איך נראה התוכן או איך נשמעת ההקלטה עוד לפני השליחה וכמובן שקיימת האפשרות לבטל את השליחה כאשר ההודעה מוצגת לפני שנשלחת.

-להרצת הפרוייקט יש לבצע npm install  ולאחר מכן npm start, זאת כיוון שלאחר ביצוע pull לפרוייקט, לא קיימת תיקיית ה - node_modules כיוון שכללנו את התיקייה הנ״ל בקובץ .gitignore .
+Of course, you can also sign up with as many different users as you want and open chats with them and not just with the users that inserted as Hard-Coded.

+By the username of an already registered user you can open a new chat with him.

+When you enter any chat, you can also send new messages from different types, When you send a recording/picture/video, there's a preview look at the content you want to send, In this way, you can see before sending what the content looks like or what the recording sounds like before sending, and of course there is the possibility of canceling the submission when the message is displayed before it is sent.

+To run the project, npm install and then npm start, this is because after pulling to the project, There is no node_modules folder because we included the above folder in the .gitignore file.